jisooyoo2/jisooyoo.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the Department of Political Science at the University of Illinois at Urbana-Champaign, focusing on international relations and comparative politics.
+I am a Ph.D.
+Candidate in the Department of Political Science at the University of Illinois at Urbana-Champaign, focusing on international relations and comparative politics.
 Prior to joining the PhD program, I earned a Bachelor of Arts in international relations from the University of Washington at Seattle and a Master of Global Affairs & Policy from the Graduate School of International Studies at the Yonsei University.

 My broad research interests include international cooperation, international political economy, and climate change politics.